PRECIOUS-Gold edges up as dollar slips, global stocks sag

 Gold, however, has fallen over 13 percent since hitting a peak in April, with investors increasingly opting for the safety of the greenback as the U.S.-China trade war unfolded against a backdrop of rising U.S. interest rates.

 Rising bond yields have also dampened the appeal of gold, which pays no interest.
-Higher Treasury yields can translate into more demand for the dollar, making the bullion more expensive for holders of other currencies.
+Higher Treasury yields can translate into more demand for the dollar, making bullion more expensive for holders of other currencies.

 “The higher yield environment and stronger dollar are providing a toxic mix for gold,” said Fawad Razaqzada, an analyst with Forex.com.